user profile avatar

 Bio

-I am a first-generation college student committed to supporting women and children in the healthcare field.
+Hi!
+My name is Aliyl McKinzie and I am a first-generation college student committed to supporting women and children in healthcare.
 Initially, I started my schooling journey as a computer engineering student at Southern Illinois University Carbondale (SIUC).
 Still, the community on campus and the lessons I learned there gave me the confidence today to switch from engineering to nursing.
 I joined the National Association of Colored Women's Clubs (NACWC) in 2022.
 After spending time in a community that empowered women through service and culture, I wanted to find a way to give back to the women of my community by devoting my career to women's and children's health.
 I dream of finishing my nursing BSN with a minor in Nutrition and pursuing my DNP in Midwifery.
 After obtaining my primary doctorate, I will work on my post-study as a pediatric nurse and women's health nurse practitioner.
 After I finish school, I want to open my private practice to provide women with pregnancy, childbirth, and additional childcare assistance and help make the experience of motherhood fantastic for women throughout the world while also giving our new generations the health advantage to succeed.

 Education